GSA-TTS/10x-website/reports/fy23-impact-report/02-in-review.md

 #### Why Bet on This?

 We bet big on equity-centered tech to help people who need it most, and we chose this investment because it fits perfectly within that portfolio.
-We saw in this idea an opportunity to help thousands of people who leave prisons and jails, a disproportionate amount of whom are minority and low-income, successfully move back into society.
+We saw in this idea an opportunity to help thousands of people who leave prison and jails, a disproportionate amount of whom are minority and low-income, successfully move back into society.

 <div class="blue-hilighted-insights">
     <h4 id="project-insights-1" tabindex="-1">Insights</h4>